 For the top attractions in County Kerry check out our Kerry Attractions page

 Killarney is one of Ireland's best loved tourist destinations.
 This vibrant and beautiful town is surrounded by mountains, lakes and a national park which helps to create some of the best scenery in the country.
-The colourful town itself is brimming with lots of craft shops, stylish boutiques, cosy cafes, gourmet restaurant, lively pubs and of course a range of approved accommodation like hotels, guesthouses, B&Bs and self catering properties.
-Check it out for yourself- there is something to suit all tastes and budgets.
+The colourful town itself is brimming with lots of craft shops, stylish boutiques, cosy cafes, gourmet restaurant, lively pubs and of course a range of approved accommodation like hotels, guesthouses and B&Bs properties.
+Check it out for yourself there is something to suit all tastes and budgets.

 How to get to County Kerry